Porter and North Carolina Central host Morgan State - WTOP News

 Baltimore; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: North Carolina Central visits the Morgan State Bears after Keishon Porter scored 21 points in North Carolina Central’s 83-58 victory over the Coppin State Eagles.
+BOTTOM LINE: North Carolina Central plays the Morgan State Bears after Keishon Porter scored 21 points in North Carolina Central’s 83-58 win against the Coppin State Eagles.

-The Bears are 6-5 on their home court.
-Morgan State averages 14.5 turnovers per game and is 4-5 when it has fewer turnovers than its opponents.
+The Bears are 6-5 in home games.
+Morgan State ranks fifth in the MEAC with 12.4 assists per game led by Kameron Hobbs averaging 3.5.

-The Eagles are 8-4 in conference play.
-North Carolina Central is the leader in the MEAC scoring 15.4 fast break points per game.
+The Eagles are 8-4 in MEAC play.
+North Carolina Central ranks fourth in the MEAC with 9.3 offensive rebounds per game led by Perry Smith Jr. averaging 2.0.

-Morgan State’s average of 5.1 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 5.9 per game North Carolina Central allows.
-North Carolina Central averages 7.4 made 3-pointers per game this season, 0.7 more makes per game than Morgan State allows.
+Morgan State makes 44.6% of its shots from the field this season, which is 3.1 percentage points higher than North Carolina Central has allowed to its opponents (41.5%).
+North Carolina Central averages 7.4 made 3-pointers per game this season, 0.7 more makes per game than Morgan State gives up.

-TOP PERFORMERS: Kameron Hobbs is averaging 10.1 points and 3.5 assists for the Bears.
-Will Thomas is averaging 16.2 points over the last 10 games for Morgan State.
+TOP PERFORMERS: Wynston Tabbs is scoring 15.0 points per game and averaging 3.1 rebounds for the Bears.
+Will Thomas is averaging 16.2 points and 3.9 rebounds over the last 10 games for Morgan State.

 Fred Cleveland Jr. is averaging 15.3 points, 5.4 assists and 1.7 steals for the Eagles.
 Po’Boigh King is averaging 14.0 points over the last 10 games for North Carolina Central.